According to fossil records, humans have been using plants as medicine as far back as 60,000 years ago.

 Conversely, if natural hormone levels are low the phytochemicals exert a gentle effect.

-In short, they regulate important metabolic processes as needed specific to each individual.
+In short, they regulate important metabolic processes as needed specifically to an individual.

 Not only is Ashwagandha effective in isolation, but also results from research indicate it may actually have a potentiating effect when given in combination with other herbs or drugs.